|Nutrition Facts (per serving)|

 |Total Carbohydrate 26g||9%|

 |Dietary Fiber 3g||10%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Note that this recipe makes enough vinaigrette-style dressing for 4 to 6 cups of lettuce or other salad greens.
+This recipe makes about 1/3 cup, which is enough dressing for four to six cups of lettuce or other salad greens.
 Feel free to double, triple, or even quadruple it for larger salads or to have some on hand for salads over a few days.

 If you have some preserved lemons on hand, take 1/4 of one, rinse off the pulp, and mince the peel.

 Whisk all ingredients together in a small bowl or put them in a jar and shake to blend.
 Taste and adjust salt and pepper to taste.
 If the dressing is too zingy for you, feel free to add more olive oil to soften the flavor.
 A bit more salt will help temper the acid, too.

 Use immediately or store, covered and chilled, up to 1 week.